“Dear Editor, I am eight years old. Some of my little friends say there is no Santa Claus . . . “

 At the time of the editorial reply, Francis Pharcellus Church was fifty-eight years old.
 He passed away a few years later at the age of sixty-seven and is buried in the Sleepy Hollow Cemetery in Sleepy Hollow, New York.
 He had no children.

 One wonders what forces of the Universe combined to bring together such an unlikely pairing?
-An innocent young girl and her curiosity about Santa Claus, and a childless curmudgeon, to inspire a timeless literary piece of love, generosity, and devotion.
+An innocent young girl with her childlike curiosity about Santa Claus, and a childless curmudgeon, to inspire a timeless literary piece of love, generosity, and devotion.

 What would the world be and what would we do without Santa Claus?
 Without Kindness, Hope, Faith, Love, Compassion, Generosity, and Charity?
 Without Santa Claus embodying the Spirit of Christmas?
 Without our faith and belief in the unseen?